-In order to progress from Phase II to Phase III for the Doctor of Medicine (MD) program, students must pass the United States Medical Licensing Examination (USMLE) Step 1.
+To progress from Phase II to Phase III for the Doctor of Medicine (MD) program, students must pass the United States Medical Licensing Examination (USMLE) Step 1.
 Taking the USMLE is also the first part of the process of becoming a physician in the United States.